MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 3. On the **Data loss prevention** page, select the **Policies**, then select **+ Create policy**.

-4. In the **Statrt with a template or create a custom policy** page,
+4. In the **Start with a template or create a custom policy** page,

 	a.
 Select **Privacy** under **Categories**, then select the **General Data Protection Regulation (GDPR) Enhanced** template from the **Templates** section.